bconclub/adipoli-affairs/adipoli.md

 ### Routing Structure (App Router)

-- `/` - Home page with hero section, featured dishes, and about snippet
+- `/` - Home page with local video hero, featured dishes, "Our Heritage" section with parallax, and about snippet
-- `/about` - About page
+- `/about` - About page with proper padding and left-aligned content
-- `/menu` - Full menu page
+- `/menu` - Full menu page with image carousels and restaurant-style layout
 - `/featured` - Featured dishes page
-- `/catering` - Catering services page
+- `/catering` - Catering services page (removed "Sample Menus & Packages" section)
-- `/contact` - Contact page
+- `/contact` - Contact page with proper padding and left-aligned content
-- `/admin` - Admin page
+- `/admin` - Admin page with simplified featured items management, search, and preview cards

 ### State Management